Vegetable Masala is all about bold flavors and hearty veggies. Creamy, comforting, and seriously delicious.

 Vegetable Masala

-When my husband and I visited the Maldives, we took an Indian cooking class at a restaurant on the island.
-Cooking in actual tandoor ovens was a unique highlight!
-I’m still trying to convince my husband we need one in our backyard! ๐
+When my husband and I went to the Maldives, we took an Indian cooking class and got to cook in real tandoor ovens—it was a blast!
+I’m still trying to convince him we need one in the backyard, ha!

-This recipe uses a good amount of oil and ghee (or butter), which is typical in Indian cooking for rich, indulgent curries.
-Reducing the oil or butter will affect the flavor, but remember, this dish makes a lot, so the amount per serving isn’t as much as it seems.
+Like most Indian curries, this one has a good amount of oil and butter for rich, bold flavor.
+Cutting back changes the flavors, but keep in mind, this makes a big batch, so the fat per serving isn’t as much as it seems.

 Ingredients